 - Delivery of six cross-disciplinary collaborative workshops, plus three supporting events delivered jointly between SICSA/SRPe, ETP/SRPe and SRPe/ORCA Hub, with contributions from across seven RIS member research pools / innovation centres; ten universities; seven research / innovation organisations; forty-three industrial companies / end-user organisations; and five public sector organisations.

-- Development of ten collaborative proposals with a total value of £11.4m – £17.4m*, targeted at five funding calls, leading to the successful award to date of three collaborative projects with total funding of £4.6m, including £3m awarded directly to Scottish universities (* includes an ISCF Healthy Ageing Challenge: Early Trailblazer Stage 1 proposal (value £5m-£10m for full proposal)).
+- Development of six collaborative proposals which were all successful through EoI stage or beyond with a total value of £16m (with a potential £12.4m* coming to Scottish Universities).
+These proposals targeted four funding calls, leading to the successful award to date of four collaborative projects with total funding of £4.7m, including £3.1m awarded directly to Scottish universities (* includes an ISCF Healthy Ageing Challenge: Early Trailblazer Stage 1 proposal (value £6m for full proposal)).

 Next steps: SRPe’s collaborative activities and programme of workshops continues under SRPe’s Robotics and Autonomous Systems theme.
 These continue to be focused on cross-disciplinary cross-sectoral collaboration in areas of high priority for industry / end-user organisations, and targeted at UKRI, ISCF and other high impact funding opportunities.
 SRPe also continue to work in close collaboration with the National Robotarium and the National Manufacturing Institute Scotland to initiate new pan-Scottish research and industrial collaborations, help drive the low-carbon revolution and create new business and jobs in Scotland.